-While the vast majority of apartment listings on Apartments.com are legitimate, you should be aware that certain individuals post apartment listings on Apartments.com for the sole purpose of scamming potential renters.
+While the vast majority of apartment listings on Apartments.com are legitimate, you should be aware that certain individuals may post apartment listings on Apartments.com (our “Site”) for the sole purpose of scamming potential renters.

-In the same manner, the vast majority of e-mail and phone leads sent to apartment managers using our Web site are from real, interested buyers.
+In the same manner, the vast majority of e-mail and phone leads sent to apartment communities using our Site are from real, interested renters.
 However, you should be aware that certain individuals may contact a property manager or express an interest in leasing an apartment for the sole purpose of scamming the landlord or property manager.

 When using the Internet, you should always exercise caution and common sense.
-When using the Apartments.com Web site, you can help protect yourself by learning more about how the Apartments.com service operates and taking the precautions outlined below.
+When using the Site, you can help protect yourself by learning more about how the Apartments.com service operates and taking the precautions outlined below.
 If an activity seems suspicious or a transaction seems unbelievably good, you should beware.

 Deceptive Phone Calls